kylebarron/language-stata/README.md

 This package doesn't have the capabilities to run your code in Stata.
 If you're using Linux, you can use my [scripts](https://github.com/kylebarron/stata-autokey) with the [Autokey](https://github.com/autokey-py3/autokey) automation utility to quickly run selections of your files in a graphical session of Stata.

-You might also be interested in trying to port Atom's `script` or `stata-exec` packages.
+You might also be interested in trying to port Atom's `stata-exec` package.